AnimeThemes/animethemes-web/README.md

 ; The URL from which video files should be served.
 NEXT_PUBLIC_VIDEO_URL=https://v.animethemes.moe

+; The URL from which audio files should be served.
+NEXT_PUBLIC_AUDIO_URL=https://a.animethemes.moe

 ; The URL to use for app links.
 NEXT_PUBLIC_APP_URL=https://app.animethemes.moe